khuara17/Sentiment-Analysis/README.md

 The objective of the projcts is to compare different Machine Learning and Deep Learnign Algorithm to test their accuracy in the context of Sentimetn Analysis.

-The Project Uses Django as a web Framework with Mysql As Backend.
+The Project Uses Django as a web Framework with Mysql As Database.

 Algorithm Used to test are :
 1. Naive Bayes